 Just recording the desktop and your voice (without showing up on camera) makes it a lot easier to quickly produce video lessons.

 And this is because as we don't show our faces, it's very easy to remove empty pauses from the recording as we will learn later.

 You can record a sentence, wait 5 or 10 seconds until you think of the next thing that you want to say, and record that, repeat a sentence if it didn't come out right, etc.

 Why is this simple technique so effective?

-With this technique, if you speak full sentences by clearly emphasizing the end of the sentence marked by the terminal point ".", it's extremely easy to take the raw recording and just clip away the empty pauses and the repeated sentences and produce a fluid recording that will sound just like you recorded everything in one go.
+With this online course video recording technique, if you speak full sentences by clearly emphasizing the end of the sentence marked by the terminal point ".", it's extremely easy to take the raw recording and just clip away the empty pauses and the repeated sentences and produce a fluid recording that will sound just like you recorded everything in one go.

 Your students won't be able to tell that the sentences of the video were glued together by editing, as they can't see you on screen.
 If you would film yourself at the same time as the voice recording, then the jump cuts would be clearly visible and very distracting to the student.